-Compiled from –“A short history” by Jim Geary and historical records.
+Compiled from –“A short history” by Jim Geary and from historical records.

-In 1957, 1st Constable Jim Geary who was a competitive racing cyclist stationed at Leongatha, conducted the Leongatha heats of the Victorian School Boy’s Cycling Championships.
-There were four local school boy’s competing, including Norm Geary.
-He also conducted the 1958 heats and again there were four competing, this time including Allan Williams and in 1959 included Andrew Martin.
-Jim was also assigned the running of the 1959 Gippsland Zone final held in Leongatha.
+In 1957, 1st Constable Jim Geary who was [a competitive racing cyclist] stationed at Leongatha conducted the Leongatha heats of the Victorian School Boy’s Cycling Championships.
+There were four local school boys’ competing, including Jim’s son Norm.
+Jim also conducted the 1958 heats and again there were four competing, this time including Allan Williams and in 1959 included Andrew Martin.
+In addition, Jim was assigned the running of the 1960 Gippsland Zone final held in Leongatha.

-After the Gippsland zone final of the Victorian Schoolboy’s championships in June 1959, Alan Williams, Andrew Martin and Norm Geary were determined to keep riding and to accommodate this Jim Geary set-up racing on Saturday’s.
+After the heats for the Gippsland zone final of the Victorian Schoolboy’s championships in June 1959, Alan Williams, Andrew Martin and Norm Geary were determined to keep riding and to accommodate this, Jim Geary set-up racing on Saturday’s.

 The meeting was held in Edneys Panel Shop on the 13th October 1959 forming the Leongatha and District Amateur Cycling Club with 26 riders.

 Vice President: Bert Brown

 Referee: Jim Geary